pmichaillat/latex-presentation/README.md

 ## Related resources

-+ [LaTeX template for academic papers](https://github.com/pmichaillat/latex-paper) - This template produces academic papers following the same principles, and with a similar appearance, as this presentation template.
++ [latex-paper](https://github.com/pmichaillat/latex-paper) - This LaTeX template produces academic papers following the same principles, and with a similar appearance, as this presentation template.
-+ [LaTeX commands to write math](https://github.com/pmichaillat/latex-math) - These commands make it easy to write mathematical expressions.
++ [latex-math](https://github.com/pmichaillat/latex-math) - These LaTeX commands make it easy to write mathematical expressions.
 They can be used in combination with this paper template.